Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Incidence-excited resonances from real-frequency data

 A pseudocode description of the method is presented in Algorithm~\ref{alg:real-line-adaptive}.

-On the basis of a broad set of numerical experiments we have found that using the parameters $m_\mathrm{max} = 100$, AAA tolerance $\varepsilon_\mathrm{tol} = 10^{-10}$, with $J \in [200,400]$ in each relevant interval, Algorithm~\ref{alg:real-line-adaptive} is effective at capturing all relevant resonances associated with the interval $I$.
-For computational efficiency, values of~\eqref{eq:tilde_inc_ex} computed on each level of the recursion can be stored and used in subsequent levels.
-It has also been observed that the choice of the parameter $h \in [0.2,0.5]$ allows the set $P^I_h$ to serve as adequate input to the singularity subtraction algorithm introduced in Section~\ref{sec:RS}, without capturing false poles of the rational approximant which are far from the real axis.
-Additionally, in situations for which only a low number of integral equation inversions are to be used, (say less than $200$), we have found that it is preferable to use Algorithm~\ref{alg:real-line-adaptive} without adaptive steps (resulting in a rational approximant with degree $ m \leq m_\mathrm{max} = J/2$ (cf.~\cite[sec.
+On the basis of a broad set of numerical experiments we have found that using the parameters $m_\mathrm{max} = 100$, AAA tolerance $\varepsilon_\mathrm{tol} = 10^{-10}$, with $J \in [200,400]$ in each relevant interval, Algorithm~\ref{alg:real-line-adaptive} is effective at capturing all resonances with real part in the interval $I$ that are relevant in the context of singularity-subtraction method.
+(For computational efficiency, values of~\eqref{eq:tilde_inc_ex} computed on each level of the adaptivity recursion can be stored and used in subsequent levels.)
+The parameter $h$ should be selected so as to lead to rapid convergence of the singularity subtraction-based FTH high-frequency Fourier transform algorithm introduced in Section~\ref{sec:RS}.
+Across a wide range of experiments involving frequency intervals of the type considered in this paper, it has been found that selecting $0.2\leq h \leq 0.5$ results in a set $P_{h}^{I,\mathrm{e}}$ that leads to smooth singularity-subtracted frequency dependence, and which prevents the inclusion of spurious poles that lie far from the real axis and which, while increasing the computational cost, have little effect on the convergence rate of the FTH integration.
+Additionally, in situations for which only a low number of integral equation inversions are to be used, (say less than $200$), we have found that it is preferable to use Algorithm~\ref{alg:real-line-adaptive} without adaptive steps (resulting in a rational approximant with degree $ m \leq m_\mathrm{max} = J/2$ (cf.~\cite[Sec.
 3]{AAA})), rather than using a smaller value of $J$ (such as e.g. $J = 20$) and applying the full adaptive algorithm with a large value of the tolerance $\varepsilon_\mathrm{tol}$.
-Section~\ref{sec:adaptivealgdemo} demonstrates the effectiveness of the overall algorithm, and it analyzes both the accuracy of the computed resonances and the significance---or lack thereof---of any resonances not captured by the method for a given value of $h$.
+Section~\ref{sec:adaptivealgdemo} demonstrates the effectiveness of the overall algorithm, and it analyzes the significance---or lack thereof---of any resonances not captured by the method for a given value of $h$.